Monatric/todo-list/PLAN.md

 Project Item creation is separated on its own file.
 Project List would use this instead.
 This keeps the data one way and the source of truth is clear.

+#### Editing/Deleting projects

+We can make this simple.
+Show the same dialog as before when adding the projects, and clicking delete will simply use the JS prompt "Are you sure?"

+1. When the menu icon is clicked, and Edit, the dialog should appear
+1. When the menu icon is clicked, and Delete, the JS prompt should appear

 ## Nits

-- Project item menu doesn't disappear upon clicking outside.
+1. Project item menu doesn't disappear upon clicking outside.
 It's so difficult to solve
+1. Duplicate dialog HTML for Create and Update operations for project item.
+I can DRY this up but it's going to take a while and complicated for the purpose of this project I suppose.
+For now, I'll just keep it simple.
+However, my idea to solve this is lift the state up?
+So I'll add an event listener in the parent, projectList.js, and listen for which button was click, and then slightly modify the dialog dynamically.